biocore/qurro/CONTRIBUTING.md

 ## Setting up a development environment

+We'll use a QIIME 2 environment as the basis for creating our "development environment" -- this is convenient because some of Qurro's tests rely on QIIME 2 being installed.
+(You could also create a development environment that does not use QIIME 2, some of Qurro's tests would not be able to be run in such an environment.)

 1. Fork Qurro.
 1. Clone your fork of Qurro's source code to your computer.
 2. Create a development conda environment for Qurro: